Creating 3D models from 2D Bitmap images

 Posted: Jan 16, 2015

 We shall start with the original screenshot from the ZX Spectrum.
-In it we have the Yellow outer frame and the picture within which is all Black and White except for some Red text in the bottom-right.
+In it, we have the yellow outer frame and the picture within, which is all black and white except for some red text in the bottom-right.

 Jet Set Willy 2 Loading Screen

-We shall start with the Black and White picture and ignore the frame and text for now.
-I have cropped the bitmap, removing the frame and the Red text.
+We shall start with the black-and-white picture and ignore the frame and text for now.
+I have cropped the bitmap, removing the frame and the red text.

 2D image to 3D Model tool Screen

-When you have run the tool, it will generate an .STL file which can be opened in most 3D modelling and CAD packages:
+When you run the tool, it will generate an STL file that can be opened in most 3D modeling and CAD packages:

 2D image to 3D Model tool Screen

 We could have had the tool automatically add a base for us.
-There is an option Add Base (mm), however in this instance I prefer to create the base myself.
+There is an option Add Base (mm); however, in this instance, I prefer to create the base myself.

 The full centre part of the picture

 As you can see, we have created a base model and positioned it under our character.
-We have also recreated the bitmap text and placed that in roughly the same position as it appears on the original game screenshot.
+We have also recreated the bitmap text and placed it in roughly the same position as it appears on the original game screenshot.

-The idea is that all 3 parts will be exported as one .STL file and printed.
-As my Makerbot 3D Printer can only print one colour at a time I will be swapping the plastic over twice.
-Once for the White and then for the Red text.
+The idea is that all three parts will be exported as one STL file and printed.
+As my Makerbot 3D Printer can only print one color at a time, I will be swapping the plastic over twice.
+Once for the white text and then for the red text.

 The full centre part of the picture

 Now, for the frame.
 I have recreated a frame using 123D Design trying to make it look the same as the frame in the original screenshot.
 Each side of the frame is a separate model.
-Due to the size limitations of my 3D Printer I will be printing each one out separately and gluing them together.
+Due to the size limitations of my 3D printer, I will be printing each one out separately and gluing them together.

 All the parts of our picture printed out